 Are you selling something physical or offering a service?
 This is a big piece of the puzzle in figuring out how and where you will be putting yourself out there to the world…

 3. Make marketing a priority.

 I can't stress the importance of marketing enough!
 This is something I’ve had to teach myself from the very beginning and I have NOT always been very good at it.
 I can say that the BEST thing I ever did for myself and my business was to set up systems that work for what I do.
 Setting up systems and only focusing on 2 social media platforms has made marketing a ton of fun for me as a creative and I am passionate about sharing all my tips and tricks with others!
 My primary focuses are with Pinterest and Instagram.
 Pinterest goes hand-in-hand with my blog and Instagram continues to be a driving force for my brand and business when it comes to not only booking new clients, but making amazing connections.

-If you’d like a little more, I invite you to sign up below for my FULL list of resources that will help you get started with your own business!
+If you’d like a little more, I have a full list of resources HERE that will help you get started with your own business!